pwm/datetime-period/readme.md

 # DateTimePeriod

-An implementation of the datetime period type including all their possible relations.
-This library chould help you if you ever have to work with temporal intervals.
+An implementation of the datetime period type for working with temporal intervals.
+The library includes all possible relations on intervals.
 For further information see the "How it works" paragraph.

 ## Requirements